hellohaptik/docs_haptik/bot-configuration/webhooks.md

 The Haptik Platform is capable of supporting [rich messaging elements](https://haptik-docs.readthedocs.io/en/latest/bot-builder-advanced/index.html) such as Carousels, Buttons, Images and dozens more.
 Please get in touch with the technical support team for a complete list of rich messaging elements and details on adding support for your platform.

 ## Create or Update Users in the Haptik System via REST API

-During message logging you provide Haptik with a unique id for every user (auth_id).
-This is usually the unique identifier for the user in your system.
+During message logging, the client provide Haptik with a unique id for every user (auth_id).
+This is supposed to be the unique identifier for the user in said client's system.
-Before sending the message you need to first register the user and provide optional user details such as name, mobile number, email etc.
+Before sending the message to Haptik, the client needs to register the user and provide optional user details such as name, mobile number, email etc.

 The User API allows you to register the user via a `POST` request to the Haptik Platform.

-If the user with auth_id already exists then the user details will be updated.
+If the user with auth_id already exists then the user details will be updated in Haptik's system automatically.

 The URL for user creation is generated on the Haptik Platform Dashboard.

 Example URL